IIInitiationnn/BloodEmporium/README.md

 ## Credits
 - Icons taken from [The Noun Project](https://thenounproject.com/).
 - Inspiration for GUI from a variety of [Wanderson's](https://www.youtube.com/WandersonIsMe) projects.
-- Contributions from Saul Goodman and DAzVise.
+- Contributions from digitalyeti and dazvise (Discord).
 - Many thanks to community members for submitting feedback, suggestions, and bug reports.